kleber-maia/iobjects/README.md

 You may have noticed that all the performed operations are atomic.
 Additionally, that particular business logic you had just implemented must never be implemented elsewhere.

+On the UI side, the Process counts with the Wizard: my web implementation of the famous Microsoft Windows wizards where the user is guided through a few steps, answering questions and/or selecting options, until the process may finally execute.

+#### Report
+The Report design pattern is the easiest to understand and implement.
+Every requirement that only shows data and/or information to the user will be implemented as a Report.
+Let's see its characteristics:

+- It contains user params to allow the user to select filter options or whatever you need.
+- It must contain a method for each section of the report in which you:
+  - receive those params;
+  - run your pretty amazing SQL script;
+  - return a Resultset with your querie's result.

+The rest of the magic happens on the screen, with beautiful charts and zebra grids. iObjects offers a dozen of controls to make even more easy to loop into the Resultset's records, format, align and show its data.

 ## The story behind

 I started developing iObjects in 2002 when I was decided to migrate from Win32/Delphi universe to the Web/Java/HTML/CSS/JavaScript stack.
 A few years before, in 1998, I had developed a pretty amazing framework with Delphi which was the foundation I had used to launch a best seller ERP product.
 That time, my company had closed several great contracts and we had grown from 2 to 20 developers in just a few months.
 The great news is that the ERP quality wasn't affected at all, even we having hired only interns.
 So, I was decided to replicate that success, but leaving Windows behind.